 One of the first lessons taught to new drivers is a pre-start car routine, which many veteran drivers forget.
 Before starting the vehicle, you should adjust the mirrors and driving position as well as fasten safety belts.
 This short, extremely important sequence reduces the risk of injury during a collision by 50 percent and is responsible for saving more than 250,000 lives since 1975 in the U.S. alone. ¹

 Forty-nine states and the District of Columbia have a mandatory safety belt law; New Hampshire is the only exception.
 Thirty-two states with seat belt laws having primary enforcement (where police are allowed to stop vehicles to cite drivers and passengers for failure to buckle up) report a 10-15 percent higher usage than secondary enforcement. ²

-Car safety starts with proper use of a safety harness and will mitigate serious injuries during a crash, which can greatly impact how much insurance costs.
-Follow these steps to protect yourself and passengers:
+Car safety starts with the proper use of a safety harness and will mitigate serious injuries during a crash, which can greatly impact how much insurance costs.
+Follow these steps to protect yourself and your passengers: